zack3241/bitwise-aggregation/README.md

 faster than traditional means.

-*This strategy should be used when attempting to index the fact data across is either too costly, not feasible, or not possible.*
+*This strategy should be used when attempting to index the fact data across the aggregate fields is either too costly, not feasible, or not possible.*

 ## Non-Python Dependencies
 This package requires that [Spark 2.0.0](http://spark.apache.org/docs/latest/index.html) is installed.